• Skip to primary navigation

 Yes!
 Simply make a batch of your sauce and freeze in a sealed, airtight container.
 The sauce should be good for a few months or more!

-How long will this sauce keep in the fridge?
+How long will turkey spaghetti sauce keep in the fridge?

 We love having this sauce as next-day leftovers, as the flavors of the sauce have had more time to meld.
 We recommend eating this sauce within 3-5 days of cooking.